watsyurname529/linuxbeeppiano/README.md

+LINUX BEEP PIANO!
+An extremely lightweight piano that you can run in your terminal.

 Thanks for reading this README file.

 Now that's out of the way, here's a couple things about the script for the beep piano.